MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-core/packages/core/subsystems/phraserecognitionsubsystem.md

 ### Using PhraseRecognitionSubsystem with `StatefulInteractable`s (for example, buttons)

 The easiest way to use `PhraseRecognitionSubsystem` is to use it with `StatefulInteractable`s.
 If Step 3 under the setup section is performed, the `SpeechInteractor` will trigger select events on `StatefulInteractable`s when the conditions specified on such interactables are met (for example, a specified phrase is heard and the interactable is being gaze-hovered).
-Please see the inspector of `StatefulInteractable` and `SpeechInteractor` (MRTK XR Rig -> MRTK Speech) for configurable settings.
+See the inspector of `StatefulInteractable` and `SpeechInteractor` (MRTK XR Rig -> MRTK Speech) for configurable settings.

 ### Using PhraseRecognitionSubsystem manually